JOURNAL OF GENTRY GENEALOGY

 ii.
 Roger Gentry, died before father's will of 1618, son Francis Gentry born after 1603 and included in grandfather's will.

-The elder Simon's date of burial and the date for the writing of his will is given in the reference abstracts as the year 1618/9, but the date of proving is given as April 1618 <2c,2e>.
-It is probable that there was an error by Mrs. Herbert Gentry's correspondent in recording the Julian date for the burial and the writing of the will, and it was actually 1617/8.
+The elder Simon's date of burial and the date for the writing of his will is given in Mrs. Herbert Gentry's article as the year 1618/9, but this is a misinterpretation either by her or by her correspondents in accounting for the Julian calendar .
+The original document gives the year as 1617/8 which agrees with the date of April 1618 for the proving of his will.
 In this will, Simon left his personal belongings and his cottage to his wife Alice.
 On her death, the personal effects were to be divided between his two sons Simon and Samuel.
 The cottage was to go to Simon and Samuel was to be recompensed for his share to the tune of £8.
 Three grandchildren, Roger son of Simon, Francis son of Roger, and Nathaniel son of Samuel, all under the age of fifteen, were given small sums of money.
 The will indicates a very modest estate for Simon, commensurate with his occupation, a small cottage being the major portion.
-Reading between the lines, Simon appears to have left his father's farm as did his brother Richard, and perhaps moved into town, starting the movement of the family from a farming one to a merchant-craftsman one.
-His son, Simon the Younger (see below) returned to farming and may have taken over his grandfather's farm.
+Reading between the lines, Simon appears to have lived with his father, remaining in Lindsell after his father's death while his brother, Samuel, moved from Lindsell to Great Dunmow.

 Bridget Gentry, with a son baptized in 1604, was of an age approximating that of the elder Simon Gentry's sons.
 Because her home was in Lindsell, it is probable that she was part of the John Gentry extended family, but she could have been a daughter of Gilbert Gentry as well as of Simon Gentry, both of whom lived in the Lindsell area.
 Because she is not mentioned in Richard's will, she probably was not a daughter of his.
 It is unlikely that she was a daughter of Thomas Gentry since he is thought to have moved away.